TheMarex/ba-thesis/text/3_pattern.md

 \end{equation}

 There are several ways to solve this differential equations, for example by transforming them to the frequency-domain.
-This however would mean, the ZMP trajectory needs to be transformed to the frequency domain as well, e.g. using Fast Fourier Transformation.
+This however would mean that the ZMP trajectory needs to be transformed to the frequency domain as well, e.g. using Fast Fourier Transformation.
 This has two main
 problems: